AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-09-jekyll-comment-system-github-issues.md

 }
 ```

+{% aside %}
-> Feel free to use a different CDN or serve these files locally if you'd like to.
+  Feel free to use a different CDN or serve these files locally if you'd like to.
+{% endaside %}

 When all of the individual promises resolve, we know that all of our scripts have successfully loaded, and `Promise.all` itself resolves.
 Thus, we can safely begin rendering our comments after that line.
 And that's the last thing that we need to do!